Teradata/product-help/UseCases/ExternalObjectStore/README.md

 READ_NOS allows you to do the following:
 * Perform an ad hoc query on data that is in CSV and JSON formats with the data in-place on an external object store
+* Examine the schema of PARQUET formatted data
 * Bypass creating a foreign table in the database

 #### Foreign Tables